 - While the shortbread is cooking, prepare your pecan pie filling mix.
 In a small saucepan, add your coconut oil, vanilla extract, granulated sweetener and syrup.
 On medium heat, heat until a thick syrup remains and begins to bubble.
 Reduce the heat to low and add in your pecans and whisk well until coated.
 Remove from the heat.

 - Once the shortbread is golden brown, top with the pecan pie filling and spread out to an even layer.
-Place back in the oven and bake for 18-20 minutes.
+Place back in the oven and bake for 5 minutes.
+Do not overbake, as the filling on top will dry out.

 - Remove from the oven and allow to cool in the pan completely.
 Once cool, cut into bars.